- Academic Requirements

 New England Regional Program: $1014

 Financial aid for students at the University of Maine School of Law is administered through the Financial Aid Office of the University of Southern Maine.
 The USM Financial Aid Office provides substantial need-based financial assistance to a majority of first-year law students in the form of Stafford Loans (Guaranteed Student Loans), Perkins Loans, and work-study employment.
 In addition, private loans (alternative loans) are also available.

 Students are encouraged to apply for aid by February 15th.
 (Do not wait for an admissions decision to apply for financial aid!)
 This will enable the Financial Aid Office to determine eligibility before the first non-refundable tuition deposit is due.
-Additional information on financial aid is available here.

 The charges assessed to students who withdraw from all classes at the University are adjusted in accordance with the date the student officially withdraws from classes.
 Thus, the date the Registrar receives written notification of withdrawal is used when calculating refunds.
 A semester begins with the first day of scheduled Law School classes and includes weekends and holidays.